fluent-cms/fluent-cms/doc/Development.md

 4. **Query Builder**: Composed of `Entity`, `Filters`, `Sorts`, and `Pagination`.
 5. **Executor**: Executes the query against the database.
 6. **Database**: Stores the schema and content.

-#### Advantages of Query Builder

-1. **Abstraction and Reusability**:
-  - The `Query Builder` abstracts the complexities of query creation.
-Components like `Filters`, `Sorts`, and `Pagination` can be reused across different parts of the application, promoting DRY (Don't Repeat Yourself) principles.

-2. **Dynamic Query Generation**:
-  - With the `Query Builder`, queries are dynamically generated based on the schema definitions provided by the `Schema Service`.
-This allows for flexible and adaptable query creation without hardcoding.

-3. **Simplified API Design**:
-  - The endpoint `/api/entities/[entityName]? [pagination] [filter] [sort]` becomes more versatile.
-Users can retrieve data with varying conditions by simply adjusting URL parameters.

-4. **Separation of Concerns**:
-  - The architecture separates concerns effectively.
-The `Entity Controller` handles HTTP requests, `Entity Service` manages business logic, and the `Query Builder` constructs queries.
-This separation enhances maintainability and scalability.

-5. **Performance Optimization**:
-  - Pagination and filtering reduce the amount of data processed and transferred, improving performance.
-The `Query Builder` ensures that only the necessary data is retrieved from the database.

-6. **Maintainability and Extensibility**:
-  - Adding new filters, sorts, or pagination logic can be done by extending the respective components without altering the core functionality.
-This modularity simplifies maintenance and future enhancements.

 #### Detailed Interaction Flow